nmoua90/Hoonigan/README.md

 # Hoonigan

 ###### TASKS
-[ ] Have all group members write their name in the HelloWord.java file [ ] Learn how to use GIT
+- [ ] Have all group members write their name in the HelloWord.java file
+- [ ] Learn how to use GIT
+- [x] Edit the Header File

 ## Quick Tutorial on How to Use Git:
 	* Fork this Repository onto your Git account by Clicking In the Upper Right Corner